vinnik-dmitry07/chatbot/README.md

     ![](images/5.png)

-    ("labels" is what the model was training to answer, "model" is actual model output)
+    ("labels" is what the model was training to answer, "model" is actual model output, more examples are present in a *run_chatbot.ipynb* cell output)

 10. To chat with the model run this cell: